Infrastructure investment remains crucial

 Sustained investment in aviation infrastructure is crucial to the continuing growth of commercial aviation.
 Airports, national airspace management agencies, and airlines share challenges and opportunities of aviation growth.

-Boeing analysis indicates that projected commercial air traffic growth will increase congestion at certain airports around the world as demand for takeoffs and landings reaches or surpasses airport capacity over the next 20 years.
+Boeing analysis indicates that congestion at certain airports around the world will increase over the next 20 years as projected commercial air traffic growth drives demand for takeoffs and landings to reach or surpass airport capacity.
 The world's busiest airports, such as London's Heathrow, have already reached their limits for hourly airplane movements, even with slot controls.

 Many airports have capacity to meet projected traffic growth.
 Other airports have the capacity to handle demand efficiently during off-peak hours, but are constrained during morning and/or evening hours when demand is highest.
 Continued infrastructure investment is particularly important in regions, such as China, Northeast and Southeast Asia, India, and Latin America, where aviation growth outpaces planned infrastructure development.